Bluette1/coding-diary/content/blog/some-miscellaneous-coding-challenges/stock-trading-challenge-max-profit/index.md

    - After the loop, we convert `max_profit` to a string and concatenate it with the `ChallengeToken`.
    - Finally, we replace every **4th** character in the concatenated string with an `'X'`.
 3. **Output:** The final transformed string is returned.

+### Time Complexity
+This solution uses a single pass through the array, resulting in a time complexity of O(n), where n is the length of the array.